tariqahmed1912/internship-kloudle/docs/secrets_management.md

 1. Login to AWS Secrets Manager Console
 2. Click on `Store new secret`
 3. Select `Other Types of Secrets` and specify the secrets as key value pairs.
 Then, choose the default encryption key - `DefaultEncryptionKey` to encrypt the secrets, and click `Next`.
-4. Give a name for the secret (Eg. `/dvna/username`).
+4. Give a name for the secret (I kept `/dvna/databse/mysql`).
 The hierarchy allows you to group your secrets and maintain them better.
 You can add description, tags, etc. here if you want.
 Click `Next` and finish from the `Review Page`.

 **Retrieve Secrets**